-Nigel Guenole is the Convening Judge in 2017, returning again for the fourth year because, he says, “It’s an honour to be associated with the awards.”
+Nigel Guenole is returning as Convening Judge for 2018, because, he says, “It’s an honour to be associated with the awards.”
 Nigel is a senior lecturer in management at Goldsmiths, University of London, and an executive consultant at IBM where he leads the team of psychologists training IBM’s Watson in behavioural science for cognitive computing in Human Resources.
 His new book “The Power of the People” on building workforce analytics capability (written with Jonathan Ferrar and Sheri Feinzig) was published last year.

 David Towner is the Head of Global Assessment at BP.
 Prior to BP, David worked as group head of assessment at RBS.
 He had responsibility for assessment practices across all business divisions and regions, covering recruitment, development and talent.
 David also had responsibility for Group-wide competency and capability frameworks, and the company's accredited interview training programme.
 David has successfully navigated both the academic and the corporate world whilst retaining a strong identity and ethical stance.
 David is a Chartered Occupational Psychologist, Chartered member of the CIPD and former Visiting Professor at Heriot-Watt University, School of Life Sciences.
 He is the past Chair of the Division of Occupational Psychology and past chair of DOP Scotland.

 Donald Taylor is the Chair of a few organisations including Learning and Performance Institute, Learning Technologies and Conference Learning and Skilled Group.
 His expertise include skills management, human capital management, learning technologies, conference organisation, and public speaking.
 For over a decade, Donald has also been an editor of the Inside Learning Technologies Magazine.
 He has an honorary doctorate from London’s Middlesex University in recognition of services to his field, and in 2007 also received the Colin Corder Award – an award for outstanding contribution to IT training from the UK's Institute of IT Training.
 Donald was the highest rated e-learning influencer of 'Mover and Shaker' in UK e-learning industry in 2010, 2011, 2012 and 2013 according to Bob Little Press and Public Relations.